Skip to main content

 • character development

-74 mentions Positive Neutral Negative
+86 mentions Positive Neutral Negative

-• “The character writing is lovely and I got really attached to almost all of the recruitable cast.
-The character designs and sprite work are outstanding, the monster designs are some of the most creative I’ve seen yet, and don’t get me started on the OST!”
+• “The character writing is lovely and I got really attached to almost all of the recruitable cast, the character designs and sprite work are outstanding, the monster designs are some of the most creative I’ve seen yet, and don’t get me started on the OST!!”

-• “The character designs and backstories are really interesting; you can really tell that the creators have put a lot of thought into the story and designs.”
+• “The character designs and backstories are really interesting, you can really tell that the creators have put a lot of thought into the story and designs.”

-• “The only thing is I wish the characters talked after certain boss fights, or during them, giving more character development like they did with Papa.”
+• “The only thing is I wish the characters talked after certain boss fights, or during them, giving more character development like they did Papa.”

 • grinding

-52 mentions Positive Neutral Negative
+59 mentions Positive Neutral Negative

-• “The lack of an easy save point mixed with all the gruesome ways you could die instantly meant that you'd tediously re-walk the same areas over and over again, wasting 20-30 minutes per death.”
+• “The lack of an easy savepoint mixed with all the gruesome ways you could die instantly meant that you'd tediously re-walk the same areas over and over again, wasting 20-30 minutes per death.”

 • stability

-32 mentions Positive Neutral Negative
+33 mentions Positive Neutral Negative

 • “Runs great on the Steam Deck.”